Contact Information

 Reduce Forage Losses: Mismanagement of silage storage structures (bags, uprights, trenches, or piles) can represent the greatest amount of feed lost on today’s dairy operations and the greatest opportunity for changes to positively impact profitability!!!
 Improperly stored forages, especially those stored in bunkers and trenches, can have storage losses 10 to 15% or more above the normal, expected storage losses.
 For example, dry matter losses can be substantial in bunkers and drive-over piles not harvested at the correct moisture, packed adequately, and covered with plastic that is weighed down adequately, i.e. with tires which touch.
 Filling silos above sidewalls increases their storage capacity, but if not packed adequately especially on the sides above the silo walls- which is nearly impossible, can result in much wasted feed due to spoilage.
 A study with uncovered bunker silos showed a 75% loss of dry matter of corn silage within the top 10 inches and 25% losses within the next 10 inches of surface area on top of the bunker compared to bunkers properly covered with plastic and tires.
 For a 30 by 100 ft bunker, approximately 50 tons of silage would be lost.
 This amount of silage is equal to the amount needed to feed approximately 10 lactating cows for a year or $2250 worth of silage (valued at $45/ton silage).
 These losses are substantial and are not seen unless the difference between the amount of silage entering and fed out of a structure is measured.
 To make the best use of forage resources, proper management of forages during storage and at feedout is critical.

 Don’t forget that cows spend 12 hours daily resting so a soft, dry, and adequately sized bed is important.
-Fans and sprinklers/soakers need to be used when temperatures are greater than 65ºF in both holding pens and stalls and feed bunks in barns .
+Fans and sprinklers/soakers need to be used when temperatures are greater than 65ºF in both holding pens and stalls and at the feed bunks in barns.
 Management practices to reduce heat stress need to be a priority for not only the milking herd, but also dry cows, springing heifers and calves.

 Don’t limit feed intake: Cows eat and need to eat a tremendous amount of feed over the day.
 Cows eat numerous (often up to 10) meals daily when given the opportunity.
 Feed needs to be available in the feedbunk when these cows choose to eat.
 The inclination, especially with higher feed prices, is to cut down on the amount of feed left in the bunk at the next feeding time, often referred to as “feeding to a slick bunk”.
 The problem comes as groups of cows (or individually fed cows, i.e. tie stall barn) do not eat the same amount of feed each day and the last thing you want is to limit intake, especially of early lactation cows.
 If limiting the amount of feed left over at the next feeding, the bunk needs to be monitored and cows fed earlier when bunks become empty or contain less refusal than normal.